-Building your profile is not a one time activity.
+Building your profile is not a one-time activity.
 Its an on-going activity based on your professional strategy.
-I consider linkedin profile as my fundamental market positioning platform.
-I have been working hard to keep linkedin profile neat and tidy with all the necessary information about my experience, interests, acads.
+I consider LinkedIn profile as my fundamental market positioning platform.
+I have been working hard to keep LinkedIn profile neat and tidy with all the necessary information about my experience, interests, academics.
 The positioning of your profile is very important since that is the way you want your prospective employers and the whole world look at you.
 This is the first great chance to impress your prospective employers or customers (in case of solo entrepreneurs and freelancers).
-Similarly, I have been actively involved in shaping up my profile on other social media like like Quora, Twitter and my personal blog.
+Similarly, I have been actively involved in shaping up my profile on other social media like like Quora, Twitter, and my personal blog.

 The idea is when recruiters or your buyers try to map people for prospective opportunities, your profile pops up in their results.

-Secondly, if they have got your details from Linkedin Search or any other source, they could validate credentials, skills and area of expertise on preliminary basis from your social profiles.
+Secondly, if they have got your details from Linkedin Search or any other source, they could validate credentials, skills, and area of expertise on a preliminary basis from your social profiles.
 Believe me, recruiters are going to do that.
-Its been my personal experience as a recruiter where I was rejected a job 5 years back when a recruiter found inconsistency in my profile data.
+Its been my personal experience as a recruiter where I have rejected a job 5 years back when a recruiter found inconsistency in my profile data.
 Be original, be transparent.
 Show the same picture everywhere.
 You would come out as the best choice.